 - Our fax machine gets really busy during application season, especially as deadlines approach.
 Make sure your fax sends before walking away!

 - Students are required to have started the UF SSTP Application before transcripts are received.
 Transcripts received without an associated on-line application account will be destroyed.

 Application Fee (Offline Task*, see note below): The link to pay the $50 Application Fee is available from our How to Pay Page.
 Students attending a Florida High School who qualify for free and reduced may request an Application Fee Waiver.

-*Offline Tasks: In the application portal, students are required to acknowledge the requirement of the each of these “off-line” portions by clicking “submit for approval”.
-The CPET office will log receipt of the each requirement.
+*Offline Tasks: In the application portal, students are required to acknowledge the requirement of each of these “offline” portions by clicking “submit for approval”.
+The CPET office will log receipt of each requirement.
 After the requirement is logged, students will need to complete the section by clicking “complete” in the on-line portal.
 After all portions are complete, students can then submit their full application.

 - Application Deadlines & Notifications